for Homestead & Miniature Cattle

 FIRST, regardless of the breed, there are basic requirements that must be met for any breed of cattle.
 Make sure you are set up, and can provide the basic necessities for cattle:

-First, make sure it's a good Homestead Breed: By definition, all homestead breeds should / be / have:
+WHEN CHOOSING A BREED, make sure it's a good Homestead Breed: By definition, all homestead breeds should / be / have:

 5. What Market Do You Want to Sell To, and What Markets Exist?